crowdcent/numerblox/docs/end_to_end.md

-## 1. Numerai Classic: Single Target 5-fold weighted XGBoost with feature neutralization.
+## 1. Neutralized XGBoost pipeline.

 First we download the classic data with NumeraiClassicDownloader.
 We use a NumerFrame for convenience to parse the dataset.